What is Nevus (Mole, Birthmark)?

 What are the treatment options?

 Usually, no treatment is needed if the nevus is not changing and your family doctor does not consider it to be harmful.
 Careful monitoring and the use of strong sunscreen when outdoors are sufficient preventative measures.
 However, if your doctor thinks that it may pose a cancer risk, or if it is causing emotional issues because of its appearance, then surgery is an option.
 Lasers and dermabrasion are also alternative treatment options, but these may not remove the root of the mole and would also make it more difficult for a doctor to detect skin cancer.
-Multiple treatments of laser or dermabrasion may also be necessary to achieve the desired result.

 What can I expect from surgery?